amina134/AIAgent-Security/README.md

 # Install pipenv if not already installed
 pip install pipenv

-# Create a virtual environment and install dependencies from Pipfile
+# Create a virtual environment and install dependencies
 pipenv install

 # Activate the virtual environment
 pipenv shell
-Once inside the shell, your terminal is using the isolated Python environment.

-2. Run the Django Server
+#### 2.Run the Django Server
-# Make sure you are in the project root
-python manage.py migrate        # Apply database migrations python manage.py runserver      # Start the development server
+# Apply database migrations
+python manage.py migrate

+# Start the development server
+python manage.py runserver

-Open your browser at:
+Open your browser and go to:

 http://127.0.0.1:8000/

-Your AI Security Agent project will now be running locally.

-3. Exit the Environment
-exit